Change wording for User Settings "Reset Configuration and Clear Temporary Data"

 "Reset backend states" => resets all "states" stored by all backend modules other than those user settings (currently the "Clear Temporary Data" labeled button in the User Settings).

-#15 Updated by Stefan Neufeind about 5 years ago
+#15 Updated by Stefan Neufeind over 5 years ago

 Interesting, I didn't know about these resets :-)